*THE CONSULTATION HUB*

 Below we list a selection of the current survey activities on the Hub.

-We ask you to take a look and to take part.
-(If you don't take part, you can't be counted!)
+Take a look and take part.
+(If you don't take part, you can't be counted and you miss having your say!)
 Then contact us at mailto:secretary@grangeprestonfieldcc.org.uk to let us know your view on what was asked.
 (Keep it to a maximum of five lines of text though, please.)

 ~~